Lets-Dev/website/README.md

 The documentation for this project is available in the "doc" folder (to be opened in an internet navigator)

+**BE CAREFUL :** All school years are registered by the year at the beginning of the school year (ex: 2015 for 2015-2016)

 ## Installation

 In order to correctly use this website, you need to change the include/credentials.php file and set your DB username and password.